This will be another long post. Sigh.

 (p.88) “Now, are the average of negroes equal in information, in native intelligence, in prudence or providence, to well-informed white children of fourteen?
 We who have lived with them for forty years, think not.”

-(The quotes in this next example would almost be funny if they weren’t so damn silly.
-And this was presented at a scientific conference!)
+The quotes in this next example would almost be funny if they weren’t so damn silly.
+At a scientific conference, no less!

 (P. 8) “Young Negro children are nearly as intelligent as European children; but the older they grow the less intelligent they become.
 They exhibit, when young, an animal liveliness for play and tricks, far surpassing the European child.
 The infant ape’s skull resembles more the Negro’s head than the aged ape, and thus shows a striking analogy in their craniological development.”

 (P. 25) “There is abundant evidence to show that the Negro will not work without a considerable amount of persuasion.”

 I can’t even begin to address the argument used most by Southerners as justification: the Bible itself.
 One of the most popular was the idea that God cursed Ham’s descendants to be slaves, and Africans were Ham’s descendants.

 The beliefs supporting slavery did not die when slavery died.